Aadhi-gif/fitness/README.md

 3. **Voice Output** - AI responses will be spoken automatically
 4. **Voice Controls** - Stop speaking anytime with the stop button

-#### Supported Voice Commands
+#### Supported Voice Commands (Extensive Knowledge Base)
-- "How many calories should I eat?"
+- **Nutrition:** "How many calories should I eat?", "What are macros?", "Tell me about intermittent fasting"
-- "I'm feeling hungry, what should I eat?"
+- **Training:** "I'm a beginner, how should I start?", "Explain periodization", "What's the best rep range for muscle growth?"
-- "I'm sore after my workout"
+- **Health:** "I'm sore after my workout", "How do hormones affect fitness?", "What supplements should I take?"
-- "I'm a beginner, how should I start?"
+- **Specialized:** "Training during menstrual cycle", "Exercise for seniors", "Sports performance tips"
-- "I need motivation to continue"
+- **Psychology:** "I need motivation to continue", "How to build habits", "Dealing with stress"

 ## 🛠️ Available Scripts